 And there are several other sites with some good content I'd like to share, but either the sites are a mess, or sometimes the links don't work at all, so I often just give up and skip posting them.

-This year I decided to change my attitudes to blogging, and stop being so anal.
+This year I have decided to change my approach to blogging, and stop being so anal.
 To just post whatever I feel like.
-And that is going to include doing more copy and paste posts.
-I'm not sure how many or where from, but just some things that I find interesting and would like share.
+And that will probably include doing more copy and paste posts.
+I'm not sure how many or where from, but I just want to copy things that I find interesting and would like share.

-Hopefully they won't piss off too many content creators and I will include a link to the original content even if those don't always work very well.
-The links to the original content will look something like this:
+Hopefully they won't piss off too many content creators, and I will include links to the original content even if those don't always work very well.